 *In order to protect trail integrity, on occassion Preddy Creek Trail Park may be closed during inclement weather and overly wet trails.
 Please call the Closing Hotline (434) 296-5845 for updated information.
 We appreciate your cooperation in helping to keep the trails in good condition.

-Please click below for trail maps for each park.
+Please click below for ACPR Trail Maps for each park.

 Trail Work Days: Join us at a trail workday and help us build trails for the community!
 Saturday and mid-week volunteer options available.
 Email Tucker Rollins at email@example.com or call (434) 296-5844 for more information.

 Albemarle is proud also to be a gateway community for the Appalachian Trail, one of the longest continuously marked footpaths in the world, measuring roughly 2,180 miles in length.
 The Trail goes through fourteen states along the crests and valleys of the Appalachian mountain range from the southern terminus at Springer Mountain, Georgia, to the Trail’s northern terminus at Katahdin, Maine.

 State law requires that visitors carry a copy of a negative Coggins report with each horse brought to the park.

 Click here for more info on Coggins.